cedar-policy/rfcs/text/0061-functions.md

 A function application has the same syntax as an extension function constructor application.
 In particular, a function application is composed of two elements:

 1. The function name (potentially namespaced)
-2. A comma separated list of arguments
+2. A comma separated list of arguments, which are arbitrary cedar expressions.

-Here is an example:
+Here are some examples:

 ```
 foo(1,2, principal.name)
+bar(1 + 1, resource.owner in principal)
+baz(some_other_function(3))
 ```

 Function arguments are lazily evaluated (i.e., call-by-name), as opposed to extension functions today.